tabad/fusioninventory-agent-windows-installer/Readme.txt

 Package for FusionInventory Agent
 -----------------------------------------------------------------------------
-   Basically you should check whether there is new requirements or recommen- dations comparing the files 'Makefile.PL' of each FusionInventory-Agent package you want to update.
-Then, whether there are changes, you must update the respective variable 'fusinv_agent_mod_dependences', 'fusinv_task_deploy_- mod_dependences', 'fusinv_task_esx_mod_dependences' or 'fusinv_task_network_- mod_dependences' of './Perl/Scripts/load-perl-environment' file to reflect these changes.
+   Basically you should check whether there is new requirements or recommen- dations comparing the file 'Makefile.PL' of the FusionInventory-Agent package you want to update.
+Then, whether there are changes, you must update the variable 'fusinv_agent_mod_dependences' of './Perl/Scripts/load-perl-environment' file to reflect these changes.

    Probably you also will need to build a new Strawberry Perl Portable Edition Package for FusionInventory Agent whether you have upgraded the Strawberry